Clearing up misinformation on Proposition A

 “Any suggestion that the taxes are different than what is being portrayed by the city is really just, at this point misleading and a scare tactic and there is plenty of information available,” said Herrick.

-Herrick said the tax impact residents would see would be an increase of around $11 or $130 a month, for a home with a value of $100,000.
+Herrick said the tax impact residents would see would be an increase of around $130 or $11 a month, for a home with a value of $100,000.

+Amarillo Councilwoman Elaine Hayes furthered cleared this up on a Facebook post that can be found below:

 Herrick said improving the Civic Center would help draw in entertainment and industry to Amarillo.